kerolloz/04-CS-First-Term/data-mining.md

 1. A major problem with the mean is its sensitivity to extreme (outlier) values.
 (T)

-1. Blievability reflects how much the data are trusted by users, while interpretability reflects how eady the data are understood.
+1. Blievability reflects how much the data are trusted by users, while interpretability reflects how easy the data are understood.
 (T)

 1. clustering means measuring the similarity among a set of attributes to predict similar clusters of a given set of data points.